Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Background and Context

 \subsection{Current Trends and Advancements in Generative AI Technologies}

-With the introduction of transformer models, Generative AI has emerged as a revolutionary area within the field of artificial intelligence.
+With the introduction of transformer models, GenAI has emerged as a rapidly developing area within the field of artificial intelligence.
 While traditional AI models focus on predicting outcomes based on input data, GenAI uses the provided data to create new information.
 For instance, image models now move beyond classifying images into categories to generating entirely new images for these categories.
-Although GenAI can be applied across various data modalities, its most significant advancements have occurred in the domain of textual data.
-GenAI has fundamentally reshaped NLP, elevating it to a central field of research and innovation.
-State-of-the-art LLMs, such as OpenAI's GPT series and Anthropic's Claude, showcase the advanced capabilities of this technology.
-Their functionality ranges from basic question answering to powering advanced, multi-turn conversational agents that facilitate complex interactions on commercial websites.
-Following the early success of transformer models in NLP, GenAI research has expanded into domains such as video generation~\cite{zhang2023videollama}, audio synthesis~\cite{borsos2023audiolm}, and applications in medicine~\cite{lobentanzer2023platform}.
-The launch of OpenAI's o1 model in 2024 marks a further advancement, empowering chatbots to tackle complex reasoning tasks across disciplines such as mathematics, biology, and chemistry with enhanced precision.
-More recently, the emergence of AI agents and multi-agent systems has established a new paradigm, enabling autonomous collaboration among specialized models to address complex, multi-step workflows.
+Although GenAI can be applied across various data modalities, its most notable advancements have occurred in the domain of textual data.
+GenAI has advanced NLP, elevating it to a central field of research and innovation.
+State-of-the-art LLMs, such as OpenAI's GPT series and Anthropic's Claude models, showcase the advanced capabilities of this technology.
+Their functionality ranges from basic question answering to powering advanced, multi-turn conversational agents that facilitate complex interactions across a wide range of applications.
+Following the early success of transformer models in NLP, GenAI research has expanded into domains such as video generation~\cite{brooks2024sora}, audio synthesis~\cite{borsos2023audiolm}, and applications in medicine~\cite{lobentanzer2025platform}.
+The launch of reasoning-oriented models such as OpenAI's o1 series in 2024 marks a further advancement, enabling LLMs to tackle complex reasoning tasks across disciplines such as mathematics, biology, and chemistry with enhanced precision.
+In parallel, AI-assisted code generation has advanced, with coding agents now capable of autonomously resolving non-trivial software engineering tasks~\cite{huynh2025codegen, jimenez2024swebench}.
+The emergence of agentic AI has introduced a new approach, enabling autonomous collaboration among specialised models to address complex, multi-step workflows.
+Early research has also explored computer-use systems that interpret graphical user interfaces via screenshots and operate them through simulated mouse and keyboard actions, pointing towards broader task automation beyond text.